Tarot Ethics - 13 Prompts to Consider for Your Practice

 Ask Yourself:

-How can I acknowledge and protect the boundaries of my clients and others?
+How can I acknowledge and protect the boundaries of the people I read for?

 We all have different personalities, communication styles and ways of being in this world.
 Some of us like to deliver the news straight up, no sugar.
 Some of us feel the need to saturate our insights with lots of positive messaging.
-There are no right or wrong ways to show up in this work, only things to consider.
+There is no right or wrong here, only things to consider.

-As a spiritual practitioner, it may be helpful to evaluate the attributes you appreciate in others as well as yourself.
+As a tarot reader, communication is crucial.
+If nothing else, you need to be able to distill insights in a way that can be understood by the person on the receiving end of those insights.
+For this reason, it may be helpful to evaluate the attributes you appreciate in others as well as yourself.
 For example, what place do the following traits have in your practice?: Kindness, empathy, compassion, patience, the ability to give and receive space, acceptance, honesty, clarity, respect for cultural/spiritual/religious differences and honoring the unique identities of those you serve.
 When we can define the characteristics we value, we can then work to cultivate them within ourselves and the services we provide.

 Ask Yourself:

-Do I know how to gently navigate the difficult emotions and experiences of others?
+Do I know how to navigate the difficult emotions and experiences of others?

-Many of us have repeat clients.
-This is a normal part of business and it’s not usually an issue.
-However, every once in awhile we encounter a situation with a client where we get the sense that the work we’re doing is no longer helpful.
-Some indicators of this may be a client returning often and quickly, not allowing time to pass between sessions.
-Or, a client asking the same question(s) over and over again.
-If we feel we are taking money from our clients, but not providing anything in addition to what’s already been done, this may be something to take note of.
+Many of us have people we read for on a regular basis.
+This is a normal part of practice and it’s not usually an issue.
+However, every once in awhile we encounter a situation where we get the sense that the work we’re doing is no longer helpful.
+Some indicators of this may be someone returning often and quickly, not allowing time to pass between sessions.
+Or, someone asking the same question(s) over and over again.
+If we feel taking time/money from another, but not providing anything in addition to what’s already been done, this may be something to take note of.
 When this happens, we have some choices.
-We can continue to work with the client assuming they know what’s best or, we can suggest to them that we don’t think another session would be helpful or we think they should wait for more time to pass.
+We can continue to work with the person assuming they know what’s best or, we can suggest to them that we don’t think another session would be helpful or we think they should wait for more time to pass.

 Ask Yourself:

-What are some indications that a service I’m offering to a client is no longer helpful?
+What are some indications that a service I’m offering to someone is no longer helpful?

-How might I proceed with that client if that is the case?
+How might I proceed if that is the case?

 Ask Yourself: